Corchorus olitorius: Leaves

-Leaves of Corchorus olitorius are mainly known to have rich sources of many chemical compound.
+Leaves of Corchorus olitorius are mainly known to have rich sources of many chemical compounds.
 There are 17 active nutrients compounds in Jute leaves including protein, fat, carbohydrate, fiber, ash, calcium, potassium, iron, sodium, phosphorus, beta-carotene, thiamine, riboflavin, niacin and ascorbic acid.

 Seeds

 According to a comparative analysis of major nutrients of Corchorus olitorius seeds showed that the protein content of the Corchorus olitorius has significantly increased after seed germination process where the sugar level has decreased in the studied seeds.
 It can be seen from this study that the level of nutrients in the Corchorus olitorius seed changes during the germination process.

 Future prospects

 C. olitorius could be grown in a floating system with nutrient solution and could produce baby leaves, which would be interesting for the fresh cut leafy vegetable industry in Europe.

 Uses

 Fibre and textile use

 Jute fibre is made from the bark tissue of C. olitorius and C. capsularis, especially in South Asian countries, though fibre made from C. olitorius is considered to be of lesser quality.
-Finished fibres appear golden and silky with a length of up to 3 metres and with a diameter of 2.4 µm.
+Finished fibres appear golden and silky with a length of up to 3 m and with a diameter of 2.4 μm.
 The plant stalk is cut and then processed by pulling up, rippling, partial retting, breaking, spinning and combing to obtain fine fibres that are well separated from unwanted woody material.
 Afterwards the fibres are cured and dried.

 Many textiles are made of jute, such as yarn, twine, sacking, carpet backing cloth and other blended textiles.
 It is also used as raw material for cords and strings.

 In Africa and the Middle East, a different type is grown with the leaves and shoots being used for food while the fibre is considered of little importance.